Danai-Chita/Multi-threaded-Data-Storage-Engine/README.md

 # operating-systems-projects
 Operating Systems coursework: LSM-tree storage engine &amp; FAT journaling extensions

-# Project 1 — LSM-tree Storage Engine (C)
+## Project 1 — LSM-tree Storage Engine (C)

 ### Description
-Design and implementation of a **log-structured merge-tree (LSM-tree) based storage engine** written in C.
+This project implements a **log-structured merge-tree (LSM-tree) based storage engine** in C, as specified by the course assignment.

-The project focuses on data organization, multithreaded execution, and efficient write handling.
+The implementation focuses on the core mechanisms of LSM-trees, including in-memory data buffering, on-disk organization, and background merging, using a multithreaded design where required by the assignment.

-### Key Concepts
-- Log-Structured Merge Trees (LSM-tree)
+### What is implemented
+- In-memory structures for buffering writes
+- On-disk data organization following an LSM-tree approach
+- Background merging / compaction logic
-- Multithreading and concurrency
+- Multithreaded execution and synchronization
-- Low-level data management in C
+- Low-level data handling in C

 ### Contents
 - `lsm-tree-storage-engine/src/` : source code